vzhikserg/pulsar-connector-localrun-vs-create/README.md

 This project shows inconsistency between `localrun` and `create` commands when running Pulsar source connector publishing AVRO messages.
 When the connector was tested using the `localrun` command, the created topic had a correct schema which was not the case when the connector was started with the `create` command.

-You can reproduce the issue following the
+You can reproduce the issue following the next steps.

 ## Generate nar file